0xYtaya/oscp_report/report.md

 ![alt text](https://github.com/BleedTheFreak/oscp_report/blob/main/Screen%20Shot%202022-10-05%20at%2000.23.03.png)

-the secret.txt contain encrypted data after i decode it with base64 tool i got ssh privet key and this is a sestive data sherd publicy i can use it to ssh to the server remotly using `ssh -i option` becuse i already know the username , after access to the server now we are in but only as oscp user we want go as root so we will check if the is any way to upgrade Privilege to root so this is the next step.
+the secret.txt contain encrypted data after I decode it with the base64 tool I got an ssh private key and this is a sensitive data shared publicly I can use it to ssh to the server remotely using `ssh -i option` because I already know the username, after access to the server now we are in but only as oscp user, we want to go as root so we will check if the is any way to upgrade Privilege to root so this is the next step.

 ![alt text](https://github.com/BleedTheFreak/oscp_report/blob/main/Screen%20Shot%202022-10-05%20at%2000.25.49.png)